Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

-## Electrostatic molecular dynamics simulation in living human cells ##
+## Molecular dynamics simulation for electrostatic living cells ##

+The charge inversion and ion transport phonemena through nanopores are studied for living cells.
-Electrostatic molecular dynamics, that of charge inversion, and nanoscale phenomena for living cells are studied using the electrostatic Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
+The electrostatic molecular dynamics simulations are execcuted (Refs.
 1-5).
+We first talk about the electostatic code to understand and properly execute molecular dynamics simulation.
+Then back to the thema, the charge inversion and "DNA in nanopores" are simulated for DNA transport through nanopores.
+The former deals with the periodic boundary system, while the latter treats the 3D non-periodic boundary problem with short-range and long-range electrostatic interactions.
-Before writing of the thema, we talk about the electostatic simulation code to understand molecular dynimics simulation.
-Then with the thema, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale human cells.
+The counterion condensation and coion depletion are the keys of the nanoscale human cells.

-### 3D Electrostatic molecular dynamics simulation code ###
+### (1) What is electrostatic molecular dynamics simulation ###

 First of all, we have an easy electrostatic simulation code of three dimensions that first does Fortran 2003 compilation, and then does parallel execution.
 It uses MPI v.3 and the Ghostviewer script.
-We use the Linux OS of 6 cores of 3 GMz, typically in our desktop workstation.
+We use the Linux operating system of 6 cores of 3 GMz, typically in our desktop workstation.

 The program is divided with, (i) the parallelization and parameters setups, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, where the important